18 essential German words for Oktoberfest

 Bavarian expression, meaning ‘it’s tapped’.
 At noon on the first day of Oktoberfest, the Mayor of Munich traditionally taps the first keg of beer, exclaiming the above phrase, which marks the official opening of the festival.

-German for ‘cheers’ (not only useful for Oktoberfest).
+One of the most important Oktoberfest words, prost is German for ‘cheers’ (and is useful outside Oktoberfest contexts, as well!).
 You will notice that Oktoberfest visitors like having a toast before drinking, a so-called Prosit.
 Alternatively, you could also say ‘Zum Wohl’ (‘To your health’).

 Literally ‘white sausage’.
 A traditional Bavarian sausage made from finely minced veal and pork bacon, together with spices and herbs.
 It used to be consumed as a snack between breakfast and lunch and is still predominantly (and sometimes even exclusively) served before noon in many parts of Bavaria.
 This tradition coined the term Weißwurstfrühstück (white sausage breakfast).
 Weißwürste are served in a bowl of hot water, traditionally together with sweet mustard, a Brezel, and Weissbier (wheat beer).